gongahkia/personal-wiki/PHP.md

 // ---------- OBJECT ORIENTED PROGRAMMING ----------
     // public
-        // variable VISIBLE from GLOBAL SCOPE
+        // variable and methods VISIBLE from GLOBAL SCOPE
+        // normally declare class methods as public to allow them to be called from the global scope
     // private
         // variable ACCESIBLE ONLY WITHIN CLASS only
         // normally declare class attributes as private to prevent unhandled mutation
+        // variables and their scope can be declared without variable intialization (assigning a value to a variable)
     // protected
         // variable ACCESIBLE FROM CLASS AND SUBCLASSES
     // static